If you’ve read reviews and are still having trouble sorting out all the details, check out these 5 tips to help you choose the best food dehydrator.

 When you start shopping for a food dehydrator you’ll discover that there are a lot of options to consider.
 In part, your decision will be influenced by what kinds of foods (or things!) you plan to dry.
 Certain features may be a “must have” to some people but not at all important to others.

-For specific details you can check out the reviews and comparison charts on our site, but below are some general tips to keep in mind, especially if you’ve never owned a dehydrator before.
-To help you decide which one will work best for you, here are five important things to consider:
+For specific details you can check out the reviews and comparison charts on our site, but below are some general tips to keep in mind.
+These are five important questions to consider, especially if you’ve never owned a dehydrator before.

 There are a few dehydrators on the market that do not have a fan.
 One popular model was made by Ronco, but it has been discontinued.
 Some people loved it, but overall it got fairly poor ratings.